openclimatefix/uk-pv-forecast-blend/readme.md

 The main application (forecast_blend/app.py)
 1. Loads different forecasts
-2. Blends them together using a certain weights
+2. Blends them together using weights
 3. Saves them ready to be used by the api
 4. This is done for all GSPs